 Download the Windows ISO image and create a Parallels Desktop Windows image

-First, you need to download a Windows 10 ISO disk image to your Chromebook.
-Windows 10 is available for download from Microsoft at the following location:
+First, you need to download a Windows 10/11 ISO disk image to your Chromebook.
+Windows 10/11 installation images are available for download from Microsoft at the following locations:

-Download the image to the Downloads folder on the Chromebook.
+Download the image to the Downloads folder of the Chromebook.
 Do not create any subfolders, the image must reside in the Downloads folder.

 To create a Parallels Desktop Windows image, in Chrome browser press Ctrl+Alt+T to open the crosh terminal.
 In the terminal, type the following command: